Meghana-Naik-92/html_test/README.md

 ## What's Next
 Learn CSS and style this page
-Add JavaScript for interactivity
+-Add JavaScript for interactivity
-Build a full portfolio step-by-step
+-Build a full portfolio step-by-step

 ## About Me
 2nd-year CSE student